 Figure 8.8.
-U.S. geothermal resource map at a depth of 6 km (U.S. Department of Energy 2010a).44
+U.S. Geothermal Resource Map at a Depth of 6 km (U.S. Department of Energy 2010a).11

 - 4. A related process called Ocean Thermal Energy Conversion (OTEC) uses the heat energy stored in the earth's oceans to generate electricity.
 OTEC is a viable renewable energy source in areas where the thermal gradient between the surface and a depth of 1,000 meters (0.62 miles) is at least 22°C (71.6° F) (Pelc and Fujita 2002).
 This technology has the greatest potential for energy production in tropical coastal areas, roughly between the Tropic of Capricorn and the Tropic of Cancer (U.S. Department of Energy 2010b).
 The difference in temperature between the surface and bottom waters in the Ocean SAMP area range between approximately 0-2°C (32-36°F) in the winter months and 10°C (50°F) in the summer months (Codiga and Ullman 2010a; 2010b; 2010c).
 As a result, OTEC technology is not a viable alternative energy source for Rhode Island.
 For more information on the water temperature in the Ocean SAMP area see Chapter 2, Ecology of the SAMP Region. - 5.
 Wave energy uses energy of moving waves to generate electricity.
 The greatest potential for wave energy exists where the strongest winds and larger fetch are found, which in general corresponds to temperate latitudes between 40° and 60° north and south (Pelc and Fujita 2002).
-Furthermore, because global winds tend to move west to east across ocean basins, wave resources on the eastern boundaries of oceans also tend to be greater than those on the western edges since the fetch, or the distance a wave travels, is longer (Pelc and Fujita 2002; Musial 2008a) (see Figure 8.9).
-Therefore, in the U.S. the greatest potential for wave energy development occurs on the west coast as a result of the wind resources that move west to east across the Pacific Ocean (Musial 2008a; Hagerman 2001).
-Musial (2008a) estimates that the entire New England and Mid-Atlantic coasts have approximately only one tenth the wave resources estimated for the southern coast of
+Furthermore, because global winds tend to move west to east across ocean basins, wave resources on the eastern boundaries of oceans also tend to be greater than those on the western edges since the fetch is longer (Pelc and Fujita 2002; Musial 2008a) (see Figure 8.9).